 Here is my take:

 The IT Band attaches directly to the gluteals and tensor fascia latae (TFL), the tension in the gluteals and TFL pull through the IT Band down to the knee and ankle.
-Most pain that is felt in the IT Band, outside of knee (runner’s knee), and ankle is actually located in the gluteals, TFL, and adductors.
+Most pain that is felt in the IT Band, outside of knee (runner’s knee), and ankle is more than likely caused by dysfunction in the muslces located in the gluteals, TFL, and adductors.
 Adhesions do form in the IT Band, especially closer to the knee.
-However, in my experience as a therapist, I find the majority of adhesions which affect the IT Band are located in the dense tissue of the gluteals and TFL.
+However, in my experience as a movement therapist, I find the majority of adhesions which affect the IT Band are located in the dense tissue of the gluteals and TFL.
 Most people have minimal adhesions directly within the IT Band itself.

 When you roll the IT Band and neglect the adductors, glutes, and TFL, you will only get temporary relief, not lasting change.
 As soon as you stand up, the restrictions in the adductors, glutes and TFL will once again pull through the IT Band.

 You will get greater change in the IT Band tissue, increases in range of motion of the hips, and reduction of pain and discomfort by breaking down adhesions in the TFL, gluteals, and adductors.
-This is especially helpful for people new to foam rolling, since rolling the IT Band can be very painful.
+This is especially helpful for people new to using a foam roller, since rolling the IT Band can be very painful.
 If you spend a few minutes working through the gluteals and TFL first, when you roll on the IT Band it will be significantly less painful.